IN CELEBRATION OF THE BLACK-AND-WHITE PRINT To many, including some close photographer friends, Black-and-White is…

 I did some research on preserving cotton since the papers I print on are made from 100% cotton fiber.
 Beeswax Lavender Oil was the answer I came up with.
 In fact, I found a body of information on using this Beeswax Lavender Oil combination on fine art prints.

-This end result I quite like.
+Once absorbed, this end result I quite like.
 The wax/oil mixture increases the dMax visibly, helps widen the dynamic range, and additionally seems to enhance the beautifully sweet glow or shine platinum prints always have in the highlights when the print has good lighting.

 To my eye, using Beeswax/Lavender Oil as a print coating is a positive visual improvement in addition to its normal physical protection capabilities.